CSBiology/TMEA/README.md

 ##### Data recovery:

- - `plotDataRecovery` plots the gradual reconstruction of the original data when using only n (in the example below, n = 3) constraints from the given Surprisal Analysis result:
+ - `plotDataRecovery`: given the TMEA result, plots the gradual reconstruction of the original data when using only n (in the example below, n = 3) constraints from the given TMEA result:

     ```
     SaRes